-The Serb concessions came after more than two weeks of NATO airstrikes and artillery attacks by the U.N. rapid reaction force.
-The attacked began after mortar attack on a Sarajevo market killed 38 people.
+The agreement was reached after more than two weeks of NATO airstrikes and artillery attacks by the U.N. rapid reaction force.

-Serbs forced the airport to shut in April by making threats and attacking U.N. planes.
-The Serbs also have not permitted the United Nations regular road access to Sarajevo for months.
-That has forced soldiers, diplomats and aid workers to use the treacherous road over Mount Igman at the risk of Serb attack.
+Serbs forced the airport’s closure in April by threatening U.N. planes.
+The Serbs also have not permitted regular road access to Sarajevo for months.
+That has forced diplomats and aid workers to use the treacherous road over Mount Igman at the risk of Serb attack.

 Bosnian Serb leader Radovan Karadzic and military commander Gen. Ratko Mladic went to Belgrade to sign the agreement on Sarajevo in the presence of President Slobodan Milosevic of Serbia, a U.N. statement said.

-Milosevic, the most powerful politician in the region and no relation to the Serb general, is negotiating for the Bosnian Serbs.
+Milosevic, the most powerful politician in the region, is negotiating for the Bosnian Serbs.

 Some U.N. officials have criticized the section on heavy weapons withdrawal as too soft.
-Although NATO and the United Nations had originally demanded that Serbs pull back all weapons with a caliber greater than 12.7 millimeters, the deal permits Serbs to keep artillery up to 100 millimeters around the city.
+Although NATO and the United Nations originally demanded that Serbs pull back all weapons with a caliber greater than 12.7 millimeters, the deal permits Serbs to keep artillery up to 100 mm around the city.

 ``Should the Muslims attack Serb Sarajevo, our army will have to activate its heavy weapons, which will not be far away,″ Krajisnik told SRNA, the Bosnian Serb news agency.